NOTz00m/queryveil/PRIVACY.md

 ## Contact

 For privacy concerns or questions:
-- Open an issue on [GitHub](https://github.com/yourusername/queryveil/issues)
+- Open an issue on [GitHub](https://github.com/NOTz00m/queryveil/issues)
-- Email: privacy@queryveil.example

 ## Transparency Promise